Skip to content

 There are differences in price between these methods as multiple clients share the cost of each delivery between them on a Shared system.

 This is simply not true.
-Studies as well as experience tells us that there are no differences in response between Shared and Solus drops.
-They both work but there is no difference in delivering 1 or 3 leaflets at the same time.
+Experience tells us that there are no differences in response between Shared and Solus drops.
+They both work, but there is no tangible difference in the response between delivering 1 or 3 leaflets at a time.

-Delivering more than 3 flyers at a time is not recommended but up to and including 3 registers no difference in customer reaction.
+Delivering more than 3 flyers is not recommended but up to and including 3 is a standard practice.

 Area selection

-The ability of your leaflet distribution company to help you select the right areas for your campaigns is crucial.
+Having your leaflet distribution company help you select the right areas for your campaigns can be very important.

 Quality of delivery

-The way we make sure this is the case is as follows.
+At The Private Postman, the way we make sure this is the case is as follows.
 We never deliver in the rain to avoid water damage.
 We never fold leaflets through letterboxes.
 Our delivery and supply chain is tailored to treating your printed leaflets as carefully as possible.

 On top of this we operate two independent tracking systems that allow you ‘the client’ to come and see your leaflets being delivered at any time without notice.